 It’s hard to believe that The Rosie Project was Graeme Simsion’s debut novel.
 Shortly after Text Publishing released it, in 2013, it won both the ABIA Book Of The Year award and their General Fiction Book Of The Year award.
 International sales have topped 3.5 million copies.
-A couple of years ago, when I started putting together The List, this book was everywhere!
+A couple of years ago, when I started putting together my reading list for this blog, it was everywhere!
 It hardly seems fair that a debut novelist has that much success that quickly, eh?

 The main character is a genetics professor, Don Tillman.
 He’s never had much “luck” with women, which will come as no surprise when I tell you that his proposed solution to that problem is to create a questionnaire to assess the suitability of each “potential mate”.

 Simsion pushes the socially-awkward-adult-male-nerd angle very hard, to the point where it started to evoke for me a salivating, entitled, MRA/incel keyboard-hero fucknuckle.
 Tillman seems to believe that he is an “ideal mate” for any woman, given his intelligence, physical health, financial success, and social status.
 I mean, doesn’t that sound just a little bit entitled and misogynistic?
 Plus, he says stuff like this:

 “… but I immediately recognised Julie, the convenor, from Gene’s description: ‘blonde with big tits’.
 In fact, her breasts were probably no more than one and a half standard deviations from the mean size for her body weight, and hardly a remarkable identifying feature…”Page 7

 I got used to it after a while.
 In fact, I even came to appreciate (a little) how Simsion managed to communicate to the reader a more objective perspective on Tillman’s beahviour without the character being consciously aware of it, which is quite tricky to do when the book is narrated in the first-person.
 But I still couldn’t help but wish his portrayal of Tillman’s symptoms had been written more carefully.